Find out why you should try swimming outdoors

 Whenever we become cold, blood rushes to our organs, making our hearts work a little bit harder.
 So, every time you swim outdoors, the cold water helps to boost your circulation by pumping blood through your capillaries, arteries and veins.

-The benefit: produces a natural high
+3. Produces a natural high

 You’ll know that immersing yourself in cold water – whether in the sea, the Serpentine or simply in the shower – can make your skin sting and take your breath away.
 To reduce the stinging sensation, your brain releases endorphins (which are painkillers produced by your body), which results in a feeling of wellbeing once you’re back on dry land.